How to reach local consumers in a dynamic market

 Help shoppers plan their next visit to your business

 Sinyi Realty, a real estate group in Taiwan, used Local campaigns to let consumers know about open branches and available appointments as demand for real estate climbed as the country was navigating the pandemic.
 Many businesses in Taiwan have remained open during COVID, but have implemented additional precautions.
-Sinyi Realty optimized for calls and direction clicks, resulting in more foot traffic to their physical locations and a 25 percent increase in property viewing appointments.
+Sinyi Realty optimised for calls and direction clicks, resulting in more foot traffic to their physical locations and a 25 percent increase in property viewing appointments.

 Sinyi Realty logo

-“Through Local campaigns, we are able to track online and offline performance.
-By evaluating our CRM data, we see actual increase in both foot traffic and property viewing appointments.
-We will continue to work with Google in driving omnichannel performance.” - Robert Chen, Sinyi Realty Digital Marketing Manager
+'Through Local campaigns, we are able to track online and offline performance.
+By evaluating our CRM data, we see actual increase in both foot traffic and property-viewing appointments.
+We will continue to work with Google in driving omnichannel performance.' — Robert Chen, Sinyi Realty Digital Marketing Manager

-Even in the midst of COVID, customers are still looking to get the items they need fast, which means getting them nearby is often the best option.
-With longer shipping delays from larger online retailers, you can help reassure them that they can find what they need locally and collect their purchases safely by showing consumers what fulfillment options you offer.
-You can promote items that are available for pickup in-store today or available for contactless curbside pickup right in your local inventory ads.
+Even in the midst of COVID-19, customers are still looking to get the items they need fast, which means getting them nearby is often the best option.
+With longer delivery delays from larger online retailers, you can help reassure them that they can find what they need locally and collect their purchases safely by showing consumers what fulfillment options you offer.
+You can promote items that are available for pickup in-store today or available for contactless kerbside pickup right in your local inventory ads.

 Halfords logo